| NATIONAL LEGAL SERVICES AUTHORITY RULES 1995

 Authority in accordance with the rules as are applicable to Grade 'A' officers,

-as amended from time to time.
 (5) If a nominated Member is a government employee,

 he shall be entitled to only one set of travelling allowance and daily allowance